How to buy Dexus (DXS) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Dexus is a reit-diversified business based in Australia.
-Dexus shares (DXS) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Dexus has a trailing 12-month revenue of around $1.3 billion.
+Dexus shares (DXS) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Dexus has a trailing 12-month revenue of around $1.6 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Dexus